 In the Gym

-Leandro Barbosa, "the Brazilian Blur," won last year's Sixth Man Award, partly because he's proven himself to be faster than just about anybody in the NBA.
-His experiences will help improve your speed.
+Leandro Barbosa, "the Brazilian Blur," previously won the Sixth Man Award earlier in his career, partly because he's proven himself to be faster than just about anybody in the NBA.
+His experience will help improve your speed.

 Take Up Soccer